-- A14 Hazard identification is fundamental to effective Flying Display risk management and there are benefits to approaching the task formally.
+- A16 Hazard identification is fundamental to effective Flying Display risk management and there are benefits to approaching the task formally.
 Depending on the size of the display, and the organisation surrounding it, there are many ways of identifying hazards.
 The following methods might be useful: - a) Brainstorming.
 Where a safety committee, Flying Control Committee and others involved in the organisation of a display meet to identify possible hazards.
 Simulation and table top exercises of possible scenarios can be an effective part of the brainstorming process.
 It should be noted that brainstorming sessions need not be limited to Safety Committee and FCC members and can include any interested parties or person thought worthy of inclusion - b) Review of data.
-Reviewing data from previous accidents and incidents can provide a useful source of information to assist with hazard identification. - c) Incident reporting.
-Mandatory/voluntary incident reporting schemes (internal and external) can provide information to help guide the hazard identification process. - d) Audits.
-Internally or externally conducted safety assessments/audits (if available) can illustrate and highlight potential pitfalls that have been identified previously. - e) Safety information.
+Reviewing data from previous accidents and incidents can provide a useful source of information to assist with hazard identification.

+- c) Incident reporting.
+Mandatory / voluntary incident reporting schemes (internal and external) can provide information to help guide the hazard identification process. - d) Audits.
+Internally or externally conducted safety assessments / audits (if available) can illustrate and highlight potential pitfalls that have been identified previously. - e) Safety information.
 Safety information from external sources; e.g. similar organisations, media, AAIB, CAA, HSE, etc also provide useful data that can help with hazard identification. - f) Generic hazard checklists.
 These can be found on the internet and through organisations such as the HSE. - When defining risks in relation to hazards all initiating events should be considered and listed.
-This will help avoid mistakes when calculating the risk rating and assist in identifying potential mitigations. - A16 The CAA recommends recording all hazards identified during the Risk applicable.
-This information may be requested by the CAA GA Unit during the approval process of a Flying Display or Special Event Permission or by other agencies if required.
+This will help avoid mistakes when calculating the risk rating and assist in identifying potential mitigations. - A18 The CAA recommends recording all hazards identified during the Risk Assessment process including any hazards identified but deemed not applicable.
+This information may be requested by the CAA GA Unit during the approval process of a Flying Display or Special Event Permission or by other agencies if required. - A19 Examples of hazards at Flying Displays that should be considered as part of the hazard identification process include: - a) Hazardous materials carried by aircraft - b) Congested Areas in the vicinity of a Display Area - c) Electricity pylons - d) Displaying and non-displaying aircraft - e) Human factor influences - f) Sources of visual confusion - g) Major and minor roads